opentensor/developer-docs/docs/getting-started/wallets.md

 ```python
 create(self, coldkey_use_password:bool = True, hotkey_use_password:bool = False) -> 'Wallet'
 ```
-Similar to `create_if_non_existent`, creates coldkeypub and hotkeys if they don't exist.
+Similar to `create_if_non_existent`, it creates coldkeypub and hotkeys if they don't exist.

 #### recreate
 ```python